WatWowMap/MapJS/README.md

 ## Configuration

-Depending on how your want to work you `config.json` file is only required for a few options.
+Your `config.json` file is only required for a few options.
 Anything you do not include will use the `default.json` as a fallback.
+When viewing the `default.json` file you will see additional settings that can be applied to your `config.json` in order to modify the values. **Please note** json files can not have code comments (`//`) as such we have provided notes on the configuration settings in the below snippet.

 ```js
 {